alonzolopez/cpplearning/Notes/Chapter 1 - Cpp Basics.md

 *"Hello world!"* and *5* are literals (a.k.a. literal constants), fixed values inserted into the source code.
 Literals have both a value and a type.

 ## Operators
 The contruct called the operator denotes the specific operation to be performed.
 It is common nomenclature to append the operator's symbol to the end of the word operator.
-For example, for the plus operator we write operator+.
+For example, for the plus operator we write *operator+*.

 The number of operands that an operator takes as input is called the operator's *arity*.
 Operators in C++ come in three different arities:
 * **Unary** operators act on one operand.
 For example, *operator-* takes literal operand *5* and flips its sign to produce the new output value *-5*.